reframejs/reframe/readme.md

-Reframe is a library to render React applications on the server, and/or in the browser, and/or statically.
-(I.e. easily create static and/or universal React apps.)
+Reframe is a library to render React pages on the server, and/or in the browser, and/or statically.
+ Easily create static and/or universal React apps.

-Reframe allows you to define pages like in the following.
+Reframe allows you to define pages like this;
 ~~~js

 ~~~

-and running the CLI command `reframe` will spin up a (Node.js/hapi) server.
+Running the CLI command `reframe` will spin up a (Node.js/hapi) server.

 ~~~shell
 $ reframe